nDriaDev/react-tools/packages/react-tools/README.md

 	- [x] useRerender
 	- [x] useIsMounted
 	- [ ] useInsertionEffect (polyfill???)
-	- [ ] useDeferredValue (polyfill - an idea can be use setTimeout inside useEffect)
+	- [ ] useDeferredValue (polyfill - an idea can be use setTimeout inside useEffect or this https://lilibraries.github.io/hooks/useDelayedValue/)
+	- [ ] useLogger

 - __PERFORMANCE__
 	- [x] useCallbackCompare